Barbara Paulson

-Barbara Jean Paulson (née Lewis; born April 11, 1928) was an American human computer at NASA's Jet Propulsion Laboratory (JPL) and one of the first female scientists employed there.
+Barbara Jean Paulson (née Lewis; April 11, 1928 – February 26, 2023) was an American human computer at NASA's Jet Propulsion Laboratory (JPL) and one of the first female scientists employed there.
 Paulson began working as a mathematician at JPL in 1948, where she calculated rocket trajectories by hand.
 She is among the women who made early progress at JPL.